mmistakes/minimal-mistakes/_posts/2023-04-10-what-is-deep-learning.md

-**What is the difference between traditional programing and machine learning and deep learning programming?**
+**What is the difference between traditional programming and machine learning and deep learning programming?**

 In traditional programming, output is generated through input codes.

-But, ml/dl algorithms inform the input datas and inform the ideal results.
+But, ml/dl algorithms inform the input data and inform the ideal results.